maunope/DifferentiaPressureSensor/README.md

     *   Persistent status icons for battery level, charging status, and SD card write errors.
     *   A settings menu to manage the RTC, SD card, view configuration, and display a QR code linking to the project repository.
 *   **NTP Time Sync**: Can synchronize the RTC with an NTP server over Wi-Fi.
-*   **Web Server**: Can start a Wi-Fi access point and web server to allow downloading logged data files directly from a web browser.
+*   **Web Server**: Can strt a web server to allow downloading logged data files directly from a web browser.
 *   **USB Mass Storage**: The SD card can be accessed as a USB Mass Storage Device when connected to a computer, allowing for easy retrieval of log files.
 The system prevents SD card writes while the USB is mounted and disables the web server to prevent conflicts.
 *   **Power Management**: Implements deep sleep to conserve battery, waking up on a timer or via user interaction (rotary encoder button).
 The OLED screen also powers down after a period of inactivity.
 *   **Configuration via INI file**: Key parameters like sleep intervals, Wi-Fi credentials, and sensor models can be configured via a `config.ini` file on the SD card.
 The device does not go to sleep while the web server is active.